AlexHarker/AHarker_Externals/README.md

 ---------

 - At this time alpha releases are available via GitHub **[releases](https://github.com/AlexHarker/AHarker_Externals/releases)**.
-- Until official release some objects may change.
+- Until official release some objects interfaces may change.
+- Please note that the behaviour of *descriptors~ / descriptorsrt~* may differ from earlier versions.
 - Please report any issues with the issues page on GitHub.

 Compiling